Today, I'm smiling a little brighter because I am celebrating five years in business! Five whole years of Meaghan Kent Photography!

-I started my photography business over four years ago.
-I never actually had ambitions to be a photographer, it kind of just happened.
+When I started my photography business in July of 2016, I never actually had ambitions to be a photographer.
+It kind of just happened.

-After marrying my husband in 2015, I forced myself to find a hobby.
+After marrying my husband in 2015, I forced myself to find a hobby (though Jason will boast that it was actually him that told me to take up a hobby).
 I took up blogging about tourism, specifically tourism in Northern Ontario.
-My humble blog, The North Junction (I still love that name!), gave me an outlet to write about what I cared most about - exploring the great outdoors in my own backyard.
+My humble blog, The North Junction (I still love that name), gave me an outlet to write about what I cared most about - exploring the great outdoors in my own backyard.
 It was well received and I was offered a few sponsored opportunities with outposts and outfitters in the north.

 As my readership grew, however, I knew I had to improve my photography skills.
 At the time, I was using a point and shoot handheld camera, the Olympus Tough, which acts like a GoPro in its durability, but has more capabilities as a camera.
 The camera was good in that it was compact and lightweight so I could pack it in my backpack and go.
 I didn't need to worry about batteries, lenses, tripods, and all of the other fun gear that comes with a larger DSLR.
 Even though it was a great camera, it came with a lot of limitations.